gleu/pgstats/README.md

       3     430        0       0           0      0      0      0      0      0      0       0          0       0           0
 ```

-You can alsop filter by table name with the -f command line switch:
+You can also filter by table name with the -f command line switch:

 ```
 $ pgstat -s table -d b1 -f pgbench_history 1